Are Your Realistic About Your Goals?

 Now, Create Your Goals

-Using your vision board as your roadmap, create three SMART business goals and at least 2 SMART personal development goals.
+Using your vision board as your roadmap, create three SMART business goals and at least two SMART personal development goals.
 Quantitate each goal and include a deadline date.
 Write your goals out and keep them visible.
 If this is not feasible, make sure they are easily accessible.

 Keep It Real

 It’s fun to fantasize about becoming a millionaire or making a high six-figure salary while sitting on the beach.
 The problem with this is that it’s just not that realistic.
-It’s not to say that no one has ever done it, but more than likely, they already had tons of resources like money and contacts that allowed them to delegate while they’re lying on the beach.
+It’s not to say that no one has ever done it, but more than likely, they already had tons of resources like money and contacts that allowed them to delegate while they were lying on the beach.